nuts-foundation/nuts-node/docs/pages/deployment/discovery.rst

 Configuration
 *************

-Service definitions are JSON files loaded from the ``discovery.definitions.directory`` directory.
+Service definitions are JSON files loaded from the ``discovery.definitions`` directory.
 It loads all files wih the ``.json`` extension in this directory.
 It does not load subdirectories.
 If the directory contains JSON files that are not (valid) service definitions, the node will fail to start.

-To act as server for a specific discovery service definition, the service ID from the definition needs to be specified in ``discovery.server.defition_ids``.
+To act as server for a specific discovery service definition, the service ID from the definition needs to be specified in ``discovery.server.ids``.
 The IDs in this list must correspond to the ``id`` fields of the loaded service definition, otherwise the node will fail to start.